AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 - Conjure Minor Elemental - Now increases damage you deal with attacks rather than summoning
 - Conjure Volley - Works with Melee Weapons, only effects creatures of your choice, deals Force damage
 - Conjure Woodland Beings - Now deals damage to creatures that get close to you rather than summoning
-- Counterspell - Target must attempt a Constitution Saving Throw, the target's Spell Slot isn't expended if the spell is countered, no benefit for upcasting
+- Counterspell - Target must make a Constitution Saving Throw, the target's Spell Slot isn't expended if the spell is countered, no benefit for upcasting
 - Cure Wounds - Die increased to 2d8 per Spell Slot
 - Find Steed - Uses a new stat block, scales with Spell Slot level
 - Find Familiar - Uses a new stat block, scales with Spell Slot level